Hey everyone, and welcome to PT Pioneer.

-Staying in the industry for a long period isn’t all it takes, though.
+Staying in the industry for a long period isn’t all it takes.

-The quality of your experience, as determined by your reputation, track record, reviews, and accolades, is what truly gives your experience quality along with quantity.
+The quality of your experience, as determined by your reputation, track record, reviews, and accolades, truly gives your experience quality and quantity.

-The reason level of experience gives you additional earning potential is because the more experience you have, the more expert you are in your field.
+The reason level of experience gives you additional earning potential is that the more experience you have, the more expert you are in your field.

-The more expert you are, the more valuable your services and time, all of which can come with a premium.
+The more expert you are, the more valuable your services and time can come with a premium.

-In a nutshell, experience is all about how much time you spend in the ring, as well as how good that time is.
+In a nutshell, experience is all about how much time you spend in the ring and how good that time is.